isabella232/kendo-react-animation/docs/slide/index.md

 # Slide Overview

 The Kendo UI Slide component for React shows or hides a single element with vertical sliding effect.
-The component utilizes [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) to detect whether content is entering or leaving.
+The component applies the [`ReactTransitionGroup`](https://facebook.github.io/react/docs/animation.html) configuration to detect whether the content is entering or leaving.

 The entering element will slide from top to bottom.
-Conversely, the leaving element will slide out from bottom to top.
+The leaving element will slide from bottom to top.

-> **Note that only entering or leaving elements from the DOM will be animated**.
+> * Only entering or leaving elements from the DOM will be animated.

-> **The Kendo UI Slide component should be always present in the `rendering tree` in order to work**
+> * In order for the Kendo UI Slide component to work, it must always be present in the rendering tree.

+## Demos

 ### Default Setup

-The example below demonstrates the default setup of a Kendo UI Slide Animation for React.
+The example below demonstrates the default setup of a Kendo UI Slide for React.

 ```html-preview
   <style>